 - Brookes Harvard referencing style is the standard system of referencing used in the School of Engineering, Computing and Mathematics.
 However you should always ask your module leader or supervisor which referencing style they want you to use.
-Here is a Word and PDF guide to using Brookes Harvard which contains lots of examples.
+A guide to using Brookes Harvard is available (in Word and PDF versions) which contains lots of examples.

 - Brookes Harvard is based on the online service Cite Them Right.
 Cite them Right contains examples of a wide range of sources, along with broader advice on how and why we reference.
 More about this subject can also be found on our how to reference and avoid plagiarism webpage.

 - EndNote is a tool for storing and organising your references.
 It can save you a lot of time and effort with referencing.
 Enrolling and working through the EndNote Web Moodle course will help you to learn how to use it.

 You can find journal articles and other material using databases.
 Journals are academic magazines that are published regularly.
 Some journals are focused on news and trade e.g. ITNow